Division Chair: Matt Ward, firstname.lastname@example.org

 New Participants – The Play Festival can seem complicated and overwhelming at first, but we are here to help.
 If you are a new participant this year and have any questions, please contact us and we will talk you through the process and can even connect you with an experienced teacher to help in your first year.

-Other opportunities for you and your students include our Annual Unified Auditions held in February and the HS Improv Tourney held in May.
+Other opportunities for you and your students include our Annual Unified Auditions held in February.
 Also, mark your calendars to join us on May 18th in Greenville for the Annual Awards Celebration.

 High School Theatre Division Chair, SCTA

 PDA/SCITS Festival – February 22 – 24 at Winthrop University